 Other seats available include “Soft Seat” class, which offer individuals seats in 2×2 configuration.

 The cheap seats are in the “Hard Seat” class.
 They are not joking when they say they are hard seats.
 These wooden seats resemble park benches.
 With passenger numbers declining from increased competition by low cost airlines, perhaps it’s time to do away with these seats and install more more comfortable seats.

 There are squat toilets and western toilets onboard, so you may have to go exploring to find your preferred style.

 Note that all toilets have bum guns, though you should bring your own toilet paper in case there is none.

 As most of the railway is on a single track the north and south trains share the same line.
 As a result the trains are timed to pass each other at designated passing loops.
 This is why so many trains in Vietnam travel at odd hours of the day.
 And if one train is late it will have a knock-on effect for the timetable in the rest of the country.

 Travelling through southern Vietnam you will see miles of dragonfruit plantations.

 At one point the train was running parallel to a highway, where our train had the humiliation of being out-run by someone on a scooter.

-If this is your first time arriving to Saigon by train then you should rouse yourself out of bed and view the spectacle that is passing through the districts of Saigon.
-Even here in the city there is only one track to serve north and south trains, and the buildings are built close to the line.
+If this is your first time arriving in Saigon by train, then you should rouse yourself out of bed and view the spectacle of passing through the districts of Saigon.
+Despite being the largest city in Vietnam, there is only one track to serve north and south trains, and the buildings are built close to the line.